Citation, DOI, disclosures and article data

-The tumour typically arises from mesodermal precursors of the renal parenchyma (metanephros).
+The tumor typically arises from mesodermal precursors of the renal parenchyma (metanephros).
 Increasingly gene loci are being implicated on chromosome 11 (WT1: 11p13 and WT2: 11p15) as well as WTX on chromosome X, B-catenin on chromosome 3 or TP53 on chromosome 17 1.

-Wilms tumours are usually large heterogeneous solid masses which displace adjacent structures.
+Wilms tumors are usually large heterogeneous solid masses which displace adjacent structures.
 Occasionally they may be mostly cystic.

 Abdominal x-ray typically reveals a large soft tissue opacity displacing bowel.
 This is only relevant if found incidentally since a radiograph should never be used for the assessment of an abdominal mass.
 The only exception would be a resource-poor setting where an abdominal radiograph is the only imaging modality available.

 Ultrasound is a very useful examination and in almost every situation will be the primary investigation of choice.
 It is helpful to localize the mass to the kidney and also distinguish from other causes of renal masses (e.g. hydronephrosis).
-Although many of the features seen on CT/MRI can also be identified on US, the former are required to adequately stage the disease, and is established in protocols for Wilms tumour staging in North America and Europe 9 .
+Although many of the features seen on CT/MRI can also be identified on US, the former are required to adequately stage the disease, and is established in protocols for Wilms tumor staging in North America and Europe 9.

-Doppler examination can be performed to examine the renal vein and IVC to assess for the presence of tumour thrombus.
+Doppler examination can be performed to examine the renal vein and IVC to assess for the presence of tumor thrombus.

-Wilms tumours are heterogeneous soft-tissue density masses with infrequent areas of calcification (~15%) 10 and fat-density regions.
+Wilms tumors are heterogeneous soft-tissue density masses with infrequent areas of calcification (~15%) 10 and fat-density regions.
 Enhancement is also patchy and allows for better delineation of the relationship between the mass and kidney.
 10-20% of cases have lung metastases at the time of diagnosis 11.

 Where MRI is available it is the investigation of choice for staging since it does not involve ionising radiation.
-It is also the most accurate modality in assessing for IVC involvement 1 where protocols have been optimised.
-These tumours appear heterogeneous on all sequences and frequently contain blood products.
+It is also the most accurate modality in assessing for IVC involvement 1 where protocols have been optimized.
+These tumors appear heterogeneous on all sequences and frequently contain blood products.